 NuevaUnión is a 50/50 partnership between Teck and Newmont, consisting of the copper-gold La Fortuna deposit and the copper-molybdenum Relincho deposit and located approximately 40 kilometres apart in the Huasco Province in the Atacama region of Chile.
-Limited work focused on a review of feasibility study results, and an assessment of optimization opportunities progressed at NuevaUnión in 2020, with opportunity assessments continuing in 2021.
+In 2021, work focused on advancing the assessment of optimization opportunities, with select technical and strategic work continuing in 2022.